About

-In 2015, Cecil and Grace Bean’s Soup Kitchen became a 501(c)(3) nonprofit organization.
+In 2015, St. John’s Soup Kitchen was renamed to Cecil and Grace Bean’s Soup Kitchen becoming its own 501(c)(3) nonprofit organization.
 A year later, Grace and her husband, Cecil, retired, and the soup kitchen is now managed by its board and a managing director.

 In Loving Memory of Grace and Cecil Bean